 [0007] On the other hand, an electric wire made up of a core wire formed of one or more wires and an insulating coating configured to coat the core wire is used for power lines and signal lines in various fields including the fields of automobiles and industrial equipment.
 As a material for the wire forming the core wire, copper or a copper alloy is usually used from the viewpoint of electric characteristics, but aluminum or an aluminum alloys have been proposed recently from the viewpoint of weight reduction.
-For example, the specific gravity of aluminum is approximately 1⁄2 the specific gravity of copper while the electric conductivity of aluminum is approximately 1⁄2 the electric conductivity of copper (when the electric conductivity of pure copper is taken as 100% IACS, the electric conductivity of aluminum is 66% IACS), and thus to pass the same current through an aluminum wire as through a copper wire, it is necessary to increase the sectional area of the aluminum wire to approximately 1.5 times the sectional area of the copper wire, but even if an aluminum wire with such an increased sectional area is used, because the mass of the aluminum wire is about half the mass of the pure copper wire, it is advantageous to use the aluminum wire from the viewpoint of weight reduction.
+For example, the specific gravity of aluminum is approximately 1/3 the specific gravity of copper while the electric conductivity of aluminum is approximately 2/3 the electric conductivity of copper (when the electric conductivity of pure copper is taken as 100% IACS, the electric conductivity of aluminum is 66% IACS), and thus to pass the same current through an aluminum wire as through a copper wire, it is necessary to increase the sectional area of the aluminum wire to approximately 1.5 times the sectional area of the copper wire, but even if an aluminum wire with such an increased sectional area is used, because the mass of the aluminum wire is about half the mass of the pure copper wire, it is advantageous to use the aluminum wire from the viewpoint of weight reduction.
+However, when the aluminum wire is used as a wire for a moving body, there is stringent durability requirements, and high abrasion resistance and insulation reliability are required.